-• Poly(aliphatic acids) - This type of polymer is made up of repeating carboxylic acid, sulfonic acid, and/or phosphinic acid monomers.
-At pH 7 this polymer type generally exhibits low toxicity toward fish and daphnids, with LC50 values >100 mg/L. However, due to potential chelation of nutrient metals, there may be toxicity hazard concerns for green algae.
-Green algae toxicity can be determined using a nearest analog approach with test data collected for similar polymers of known composition.
+• Poly(aliphatic acids): This type of polymer is made up of repeating carboxylic acid, sulfonic acid, and/or phosphinic acid monomers.
+At pH 7, this polymer type generally exhibits low toxicity toward fish and daphnid, with L/EC50 values >100 mg/L. However, there may be toxicity hazard concerns for green algae; toxicity to algae is believed to arise from chelation of nutrients.

+The toxicity of this type of polymer can be assumed to be low for fish and daphnids.
+Green algae toxicity can be determined using an analog approach with test data collected for similar polymers of known composition.
 The toxicity is highly dependent on the structure of the polymer, with space between repeating acid units and addition of non-chelating groups affecting toxicity.
+A collection of data on polymers of this type is available in Boethling and Nabholz (1997; Table 10.5, p.
+209).

-Additionally, water hardness has been shown to mitigate the toxicity of poly(aliphatic acid) polymers to green algae.
+Water hardness has been shown to mitigate the toxicity of poly(aliphatic acid) polymers to green algae.
 As water hardness increases, toxicity tends to decrease.
-This is due to the abundance of chelating cations that "fill" the chelation sites of the polymer, allowing sufficient nutrients to remain available to the organism.
-In many cases a mitigating factor can be applied to the estimated toxicity values.
-Application of mitigation factors is discussed in the following pages.
+This is due to the abundance of chelating cations that "fill" the chelation sites of the polymer, allowing more nutrients to remain in the water.
+In many cases, a mitigating factor (MF) can be applied to the estimated toxicity values.
+The appropriate MF, if any, can be discerned from Boethling and Nabholz (1997; Table 10.6, p.
+212).

-Cationic Polymers - Polycationic polymers that are soluble or dispersible in water may exhibit toxicity to aquatic organisms related to overall charge density of the molecule.
-Cationic groups, or those that may be expected to become cationic, are generally those with primary, secondary, and tertiary amines and/or quaternary ammoniums; however phosphonium and sulfonium cations may also fall into this category.
+Cationic Polymers: Polycationic polymers that are soluble or dispersible in water may exhibit toxicity to aquatic organisms related to overall charge density of the molecule.
+Cationic groups, or those that may be expected to become cationic, are generally those with primary, secondary, and tertiary amines and/or quaternary ammoniums; however, phosphonium and sulfonium cations may also fall into this category.
 The molecular descriptor used to predict toxicity for these polymers is equivalent charge density as determined from chemical structure.
 There are several factors that influence the estimate of aquatic toxicity in cationic polymers, which are discussed below.

-- Cationic Atom The most common atoms that associated with a build up of net positive charge include, but are not limited to, nitrogen (ammonium), phosphorus (phosphonium), and sulfur (sulfonium); with nitrogen constituting the cationic atom in >99% of polymers. - Percent Amine Nitrogen (%A-N) The build up of positive charge is represented by the percent of cationic atom.
-Since nitrogen is the most common cationic atom, this is most often referred to as the percent of amine nitrogen (%A-N), which is used in the SAR equations for estimation of aquatic toxicity.
-Nitrogens directly substituted to an aromatic ring, nitrogens in an aromatic ring, amides, nitriles, nitro groups, and carbo diimides are not counted for determining %A-N. It should also be noted that other atoms may be the cation source, in these cases substitute the percent of that cationic atom for %A-N in the equations.
+- Cationic Atom: The most common atoms that may have net positive charge include, but are not limited to, nitrogen (ammonium), phosphorus (phosphonium), and sulfur (sulfonium), with nitrogen constituting the cationic atom in >99% of polymers. - Percent Amine Nitrogen (%A-N): The percent of amine nitrogen (or other cationic atom) is used in the cationic nitrogen polymer SARs for estimation of aquatic toxicity.
+Nitrogens directly substituted to an aromatic ring, nitrogens in an aromatic ring, amides, nitriles, nitro groups, and carbo diimides are not counted for determining %A-N.